A-engi/FieldOpsAtlas-Web/README.md

 FieldOpsAtlas/Features/Tools/
 ```

 Tools owns app tools and utilities.
-It may temporarily reuse the RF shell assets.
+It may temporarily reuse shared shell assets until it grows its own feature shell.

 ### Weather